DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

     }
     ```

 - The `AddControl` method creates a control for a specific member.
 Use the `SecurityStrategy.CanRead` method to check Read operation availability.
-If not available, create and disable the `ProtectedContentEdit` control which displays the 'Protected Content' placeholder.
+If not available, create and disable the `ProtectedContentEdit` control which displays the '*******' placeholder.
 Otherwise:
     - Call the `GetControl` method to create an appropriate control depending on the member type.
 We use the [LookUpEdit](https://documentation.devexpress.com/WindowsForms/DevExpress.XtraEditors.LookUpEdit.class) control for the associated property Department.
     - Add a binding to the [Control.DataBindings](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.databindings?view=netframework-4.8) collection.
     - Use the `SecurityStrategy.CanWrite` method to check Write operation availability and thus determine whether the control should be enabled.